Udo/minibars/README.md

 ```

 You can use the `{{else}}` block in conjunction with {{#properties}} (see the `if` block documentation for usage information).

+`properties` blocks supply the local variables `@index`, containing the current numerical index of the entry,
+and `@key`containing the current key.

 _Notice: this is different from Handlebars.js which doesn't distinguish between arrays and objects - but Minibars does!_